NeoRoo

 • Search bar could be helpful to search from list of babies

-• Graph readings on X and Y axis can be straightened - Easier to read
+• Graph readings on X and Y axis can be straightened for easy read

 Iteration 2